10 Money Goals For The New Year

 - Be a smart shopper.
 The internet is a great tool for comparing prices and ensuring you’re getting the most value for your money.

 - Cut costs wherever possible.
-Evaluate your spending.
-Can you downgrade or eliminate an expense?
-For example, eliminating cable can save you hundreds of dollars a year.
+Evaluate your spending – can you downgrade or eliminate an expense?
+For example, eliminating your cable bill can save you hundreds of dollars a year.

 BALANCE